docs/svelte/01-introduction/01-overview.md

 ## docs/svelte/02-runes/03-$derived.md

-The `$derived` rune creates reactive values that update when their dependencies change.
+The `$derived` rune creates reactive values that automatically update when their dependencies change.

 ## Basic Usage